ollihoo/multithread/docs/docker.md

 # Running docker in Jenkins docker container
-Since we wnat to automate building our artefacts, it's also necessary to automate building docker images.
+Since we want to automate building our artefacts, it's also necessary to automate building docker images.

 When you remember this idea of linking docker exe and socket into docker container: